BLOGS

 Cloud Computing and Big Data Analytics

-The vast amount of data required for route optimization is processed using cloud-based computing and big data analytics.
+The vast amount of data required for route optimization is processed using cloud-based computing and big data analytics, often through a supply chain control tower powered by supply chain analytics software.
 This allows businesses to:

 • Scale operations seamlessly, optimizing thousands of routes at once.